mburakbozbey/linear-lab/README.md

 **Welcome to a comprehensive toolkit (🏗️🔧 *under construction* 👷‍♂️🧰 ) that elevates linear regression to new heights of sophistication.** This repository offers a meticulously crafted platform, blending a fundamental algorithm with advanced MLOps techniques.

-Collaboratively developed with contributions from **CodeLlama & ChatGPT-4**, this toolkit stands as a testament to the finesse achievable in the realm of machine learning.
+Collaboratively developed with contributions from **Codeium,CodeLlama & ChatGPT-4**, this toolkit stands as a testament to the finesse achievable in the realm of machine learning.

 ## Repository Structure 📂
 Our repository is thoughtfully organized to enhance user experience: